-Encourage and assist with regional coordination on demand resources so utilities, businesses and trade allies can more easily work across state/utility territory lines in the same region environment.
+Encourage and assist with regional coordination on demand resources so utilities, businesses and trade allies can more easily work across state/utility territory lines in the same region

+The electric infrastructure of the future seeks to maximize its utilization, increase reliability, minimize unproductive investment and minimize its adverse impact on the environment.
 Demand side resources can successfully contribute to these goals.
 However, in order to successfully contribute to attaining these goals it is necessary to establish and execute a coordinated demand resource strategy.
 This strategy must focus on optimizing the installation and utilization of these types of equipment.
 The desire to have a fully integrated electric grid which maximizes the use of its components necessitates that the potential solutions that demand resources offer be independent of the jurisdictional borders established by state/utility/municipal boundaries.
-Accordingly, coordination (and the acceptance of a coordinated resource strategy) among these bounded entities needs to be facilitated to ensure that demand resource opportunities are maximized.
+Accordingly, coordination (and the acceptance of a coordinated resource opportunities are maximized.
 These efforts can be integrated with the increased technical assistance called for in the preceding recommendation.
 A good model for these efforts is the work of the Northwest Power and Conservation Council, that facilitates common approaches to demand-side issues in the northwest.